Skip Maine state header navigation

 The Woolpert Portal for imagery review and QA/QC

 Would you like to participate?
 Contact Joseph Young ortho imagery program manager for more information.
 Voice Phone 207-624-2664

 Maine GeoLibrary Ongoing Aerial Photography Update Proposal

-People across Maine use spatially-referenced aerial photography (known as orthoimagery) for professional and personal uses every day.
+People across Maine use spatially-referenced aerial photography (known as ortho imagery) for professional and personal uses every day.
 The information must be current and high quality to be useful.
-Therefore, the Maine GeoLibrary is proposing an ongoing orthoimagery update program with two levels of detail and varying update cycles.
+Therefore, in 2011 the Maine GeoLibrary's Ortho Imagery Subcommittee developed a proposal for updating the states imagery in five year cycles. with two levels of detail 24" resolution in organized communities and 1meter resolution in unorganized communities.
 The proposal divides the state into groups of towns with the timing of updates being determined by the estimated rate of change and development.
-All organized towns would be covered by 2 foot resolution orthoimagery and all unorganized towns by 3.3 foot resolution orthoimagery.
-The proposal recommends buy-up options for groups of towns so they could acquire better quality orthoimagery by contributing money.
+The proposal recommends buy-up options for groups of towns so they may purchase higher resolution ortho imagery.
 The cost for the statewide base program on a 5 year cycle is estimated to be 8 cents per acre for a total of approximately $450,000 per year.

 User testimonials can be found at: http://www.maine.gov/geolib/orthosurveyresults.htm